HenrySundlie/NuArtFilmClub/client/src/content/home.md

 **Discussion Groups**: Post-screening conversations led by scholars and enthusiasts

-**Community Outreach**: Educational programs and partnerships with local schools

 ## The Venue

 The Nuart Theatre was built in 1935 on main street in Moscow, Idaho, by Milburn Kenworthy, a figure noted in the community for his contributions to local entertainment.
 Over the decades the Nuart building has hosted a variety of community services: everything from a vegan juice bar, a Christian bookstore, several churches, and New Saint Andrews college.
 In 2019 Nate Wilson and Aaron Rench, working with Harby + Points Design, received the local Orchid Award for renovating the building while preserving some of its original Art Deco spirit.
 The theatre has around 360 seats.